aptos-foundation/AIPs/aips/aip-61.md

 1. Use the OAuth implicit grant flow and store everything in the browser (e.g., local storage, IndexedDB).
    - This way, even if a dapp/web-wallet is compromised, the user’s assets cannot be stolen unless they go to the compromised website and trigger some malicious JS.
 2. Use the OAuth authorization grant flow and store the ESK in the browser and the signed JWT in the backend.
    - Unfortunately, some OIDC providers allow refreshing the signed JWT from the backend on a new `nonce` field, without the user’s consent.
-This means a compromised backend can refresh the signed JWT on an EPK it controls and steal OIDB accounts (assuming the OAuth session has not expired).
+This means a compromised backend can refresh the signed JWT on an EPK it controls and steal keyless accounts (assuming the OAuth session has not expired).
 This can be done without the user’s involvement in accessing the compromised website.

 ### What should $\mathsf{max\\_exp\\_horizon}$ be set to?